 The Official Notice Board will normally be sited at Rally HQ before, during and after the event, and/or at the start or finish controls of a leg, and/or at other locations specified in the ASRs or later bulletins.
-It is the competitors responsibility to ensure they locate and take note of all information displayed on the official notice board.
+In unusual circumstances, an online notice board may replace the physical Official Notice Board.
+It is the competitor's responsibility to ensure they locate and take note of all information displayed on the Official Notice Board.